Fun Decimal Activities for 4th Grade Students (That Actually Work)

 1. Decimal Number Line Challenge

-Give students a number line from 0 to 1 or 0 to 2.
+Give students a number line from 0 to 1 or 0 to 2 and a set of decimal cards.

 • 0.2